As of Patch 7.2.5, this post is no longer being updated.

 - Roots of Shaladrassil: Again, it has great stats.
 The heal is pretty decent, but I would prefer the voodoo mask.
 One of BM’s advantages is to always be moving, and this plays against that.

-- Prydaz, Xavaric’s Magnum Opus: Well, it’s got a socket and lots of Mastery, so that’s nice.
-The bubble will help you survive some raid mechanics if it’s up, but ultimately all it does is make your healer’s job ever so slightly easier.
-The best thing about the bubble is you can’t get dazed off your mount while it’s up.
+- Prydaz, Xavaric’s Magnum Opus: Great stats.
+Can be worth more DPS than the BM bracers or ring in some situations.
+The bubble will help you survive some raid mechanics if it’s up, but ultimately all it does is make your healer’s job slightly easier.
+The best thing about the bubble is you can’t get dazed off your mount while it’s up!

 ClassMods is a relatively new addon that was based on JSHB (JS’ Hunter Bar), an addon that is no longer updated.
 You still get all the old features of JSHB (and some new ones), the main difference being it now supports all classes instead of just Hunters.